GLOBAL MARKETS-Stocks gain, bond yields jump on potential Democratic control of U.S. Senate

 By Caroline Valetkevitch

-The S&P 500 was up more than 1% as investors snapped up financial and industrial stocks on bets that a Democrat-controlled Senate would lead to more fiscal stimulus and infrastructure spending.
+The S&P 500 and Dow were each up more than 1% as investors snapped up financial and industrial stocks on bets that a Democrat-controlled Senate would lead to more fiscal stimulus and infrastructure spending.

-The Nasdaq was also higher but underperforming the other two major U.S. indexes on fears of increased regulatory scrutiny of technology mega-caps if the Democrats gain control of the Senate.
+The Nasdaq was also higher but underperforming the other two major U.S. indexes on fears of increased regulatory scrutiny of technology mega-caps under Democratic control.

 "What investors are trying to figure out is how quickly the Democrats would be able to introduce their tax agenda if they take control of the Senate, and would they be more likely to act on regulation on big tech," said Quincy Krosby, chief market strategist at Prudential Financial in Newark, New Jersey.

-With prospects increasing for further economic stimulus measures, the 10-year yield US10YT=RR was last up 9.7 basis points at 1.0524%.
+Bond yields rose with prospects increasing for further economic stimulus measures.
+Benchmark 10-year notes US10YT=RR last fell 28/32 in price to yield 1.0473%, from 0.955% late on Tuesday.

-In the currency market, the dollar bounced after sinking to its lowest level in nearly three years.
+In the currency market, the dollar edged up after sinking to its lowest level in nearly three years.

 Global assetshttp://tmsnrt.rs/2jvdmXl